tefra/xsdata/docs/index.rst

 .. admonition:: Why naive?

-    The W3C XML Schema offers so much flexibility and abstraction layers and grammatical rules to support practically any xml document definition.
+    The W3C XML Schema is too complicated but with good reason.
+It needs to support any api design.
+On the other hand when you consume xml you don't necessarily care about any of that.
+This is where xsData comes in, to simplify things by making a lot of assumptions like the following one that started everything:

-    Integration teams and clients don't care about any of that, take out abstraction and flexibility and you are left with lean named data structures with typed attributes and a namespace for humans to read!
+        All xs:schema elements are classes everything else is either noise or class properties

 .. toctree::